dnlmlr/nek-lang/README.md

 - Less or equal than `a <= b`

 ## Control-Flow
-For conditions like in if or loops, every non zero value is equal to `true`, and `0` is `false`.
+For conditions like in if or loops, every non-zero value is equal to `true`, and `0` is `false`.

 ### Loop
-- The `loop` keyword can be used as an infinite loop, as a while loop or as a while loop with advancement (an expression that is executed after the loop body)
+- The `loop` keyword can be used as an infinite loop, as a while loop or as a while loop with advancement (an expression that is executed after each loop)
 - If only `loop` is used, directly followed by the body, it is an infinite loop that needs to be terminated by using the `break` keyword
-- The `loop` keyword is followed by the condition (an expression) without needing parentheses
+- The `loop` keyword can be followed by the condition (an expression) without needing parentheses
 - *Optional:* If there is a `;` after the condition, there must be another expression which is used as the advancement
 - The loops body is wrapped in braces (`{ }`) just like in C/C++
 - The `continue` keyword can be used to end the current loop iteration early